 Reject unnecessary extras and up your excess

 Besides, many of the extras may be covered by your home or travel insurance – or even your AA membership or bank account.
-It can really pay to scrutinise the small print.
+It can really pay to scrutinize the small print.

 It can be frustrating if you know you drive safely, but your premiums don’t always reflect this.
 How can you prove that you are definitely a safe driver?
-Simple: by taking what, colloquially, is called a blackbox policy, though referred to more technically as a telematics policy.
+Simple: by taking what, colloquially, is called a black box policy, though referred to more technically as telematics policy.

 With this policy, a telematics system would be installed in the vehicle and can then monitor how safely you drive.
 Drive with care, and your premiums could substantially fall before too long.